On my website and in my newsletters, I recommend the ketogenic diet for prostate and general health.

 Experts say that while a keto diet promotes rapid weight loss, you should also consider the long-term effects of losing weight too quickly.
 Many studies show that people also tend to regain the weight that they have lost on keto diets because it’s hard to maintain weight for a long time.

 Also, note that a keto diet depletes carb stores in the liver and muscles.
-Before you jump in this diet, it’s recommended that you seek advice from a licensed professional.
+Before you jump into this diet, it’s recommended that you seek advice from a licensed professional.

 Who shouldn’t go on a Ketogenic Diet?